Cross-Platform

 The server-side components CBSMembers depends on are all free, open-source software with no licensing cost and no vendor lock-in:

 The database.
-Battle-tested, free, and runs on any Linux server.
+Battle-tested, open source, and runs on any Linux server.
 CBSMembers uses row-level security to enforce multi-tenancy at the database level.

 Document storage for PDFs — share certificates, dividend statements, and anything published to the member portal.
 S3-compatible, self-hostable, free.